GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 Forest) for the estimation of flake mass.
 Additionally each model provides insights into variable importance.

-## 01 Installing packages
+### 1.2 Loading the data

 The following code provides the list of packages employed in the analysis, checks if they are missing and installs the missing ones.
-This is set to meet reproducibility standards for machine learning (Heil et al., 2021).

 ``` r
 list.of.packages <- c("tidyverse", "lattice", "caret", "neuralnet", "ranger", "NeuralNetTools")